-Our amended and restated certificate of incorporation provides for a classified board of directors, or the Board of Directors, consisting of three classes of directors, each serving for a three-year term.
+Our amended and restated certificate of incorporation provides for a classified board of directors consisting of three classes of directors, each serving for a three-year term.
 Vacancies on our Board of Directors may be filled only by persons elected by a majority of the remaining directors.
 A director elected by our Board of Directors to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

 Our Board of Directors currently is composed of nine directors.
-There are three directors whose term of office expires in 2021.
+There are three directors whose term of office expires in 2022.
 Upon the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors has nominated the three individuals listed in the table below for election as directors at the Annual Meeting.
-Mr. Clark, Dr. Horning and Dr. Hrustanovic were each previously elected to our Board of Directors pursuant to a voting agreement entered into with certain of our stockholders prior to our initial public offering, or our IPO, that terminated upon the completion of our IPO.
-If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2024 and until each of their successors has been duly elected and qualified or, if sooner, until the director's death, resignation or removal.
+Ms. Butitta, Dr. Harmon and Dr. Walmsley were each previously elected to our Board of Directors pursuant to a voting agreement entered into with certain of our stockholders prior to our initial public offering, or our IPO, that terminated upon the completion of our IPO.
+If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2025 and until each of their successors has been duly elected and qualified or, if sooner, until the director's death, resignation or removal.
 All nominees are currently serving on our Board of Directors and have consented to being named in this proxy statement and to serve if elected.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-We did not hold an annual meeting of our stockholders in 2020.
+Six of the directors attended the 2021 annual meeting of stockholders.

 The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills that led the Nominating and Corporate Governance Committee to believe that each director or nominee should serve on the Board of Directors.
-Dr. Kushner is Dr. Harmon's uncle by marriage.
-There are no other family relationships among any of our executive officers or directors.
+There are no family relationships among any of our executive officers or directors.